Characters: Kamen Rider Gaim Beat Riders

 - The Dandy: Dresses and talks rather flamboyantly.

-- Desperately Looking for a Purpose in Life: His real motivation, and the drive behind his own Coming of Age Story.
+- Desperately Looking for a Purpose in Life: His real motivation, and the drive behind his own Coming-of-Age Story.

 - Determinator: While it doesn't come up in how he actually fights, Jonouchi's belt isn't exactly lying when it says he never gives up.
 When it became clear his team couldn't continue on its own without a Sengoku Driver, he went and got one, and kept it even after being beaten up by Team Gaim and Bravo.
 Even getting trashed by Zangetsu didn't keep him down long, and he's next seen asking for training from Bravo of all people.
+Even at the end, he stays true to his now-destroyed Donguri Lockseed call as he takes on Kamen Rider Jam with the last remaining Kurokage Trooper belt and Lockseed, even though he's outclassed and quickly loses.
+Wanting to atone for his role in Ryoji's death, which he feels responsible for, helps.

 - Dramatic Irony: In #25 he admits that he misses Ryoji and asks Kouta how he's doing having no idea that he was one of the key factors that caused his death.
+Taken to Tear Jerker levels at the end when he realizes and accepts Ryoji is dead, and does learn from Takatora of what exactly happened to him, he knows his responsibility in it.

 - Evil Costume Switch: After he and Oren become agents of Yggdrasil, or more specifically agents of Mitsuzane, he is shown wearing a dark scarf and black jacket as opposed to the bright clothing he wore before.